kirchhoffing/fitpersona/OVERVIEW.md

 ## 📝 Recent Notable Changes (April 2025)

 - Replaced magic link authentication with custom email/password registration and login using bcryptjs for hashing (no native bindings, SSR compatible).
-- Fixed Next.js dashboard routing: dashboard page is now locale-aware (`/[locale]/dashboard`) and inherits the correct layout and styling.
+- Dashboard page is fully locale-aware (`/[locale]/dashboard`) with next-intl-based translations and inherits the correct layout and styling.
+- All user profile fields (including workout location and dietary preferences) are now stored as string values and displayed using localized translation keys.
 - Removed login and register buttons from the home page ("Get Started" remains).
 - Improved error handling and user feedback for registration and login flows.
 - Ensured all authentication and dashboard redirects are locale-aware.